Office of Homeland Security Situational Awareness: Purpose

+Operations

 Information is shared and fused on a daily basis by the two halves of the Office, the "Intelligence Side" and the "Law Enforcement Side".
 The two halves function in tandem.
 The Intelligence watch floor gathers intelligence and decides how it contributes to the current threats in a given area.
 The Law Enforcement Side tracks law enforcement activities across the country that may have a terrorist nexus.
 This information from the two halves accurately depicts the nation's threat environment at any moment.

 Through the National Operations Center, the Office provides real-time situational awareness and monitoring of the homeland, coordinates incidents and response activities, and, in conjunction with the Office of Intelligence and Analysis, issues advisories and bulletins concerning threats to homeland security, as well as specific protective measures.
 The NOC coordinates information sharing to help deter, detect, and prevent terrorist acts and to manage domestic incidents.
 Information on domestic incident management is shared with Emergency Operations Centers at all levels through the Homeland Security Information Network (HSIN).

+Organizational Structure

+Integration Division

+The OSA Integration Division contains the Enhanced Awareness Section, the Engagement & Information Exchange Section, and the Resilience Section.

+Mission Support Division

+The OSA Mission Support Division contains the Budget & Acquisitions Section, the Technology & Logistics Section, and the Workforce Support Section.

+National Operations Center

+The DHS National Operations Center (NOC) operates at all times and serves as the primary, national-level hub for situational awareness, a common operating picture, information fusion, information sharing, and executive communications.
+The NOC is responsible for: